MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 -	Configure tracker keywords and competitors that you want to track for your team’s calls with customers.
 To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).

     > [!NOTE]
-    > Sales managers can also configure tracker keywords and competitors where this configurations apply only to their team.
+    > Sales managers can also define tracker keywords and competitors.
+These trackers keywords and competitors apply only to their team.

 -	Configure how long you want to retain or delete team’s or individual seller’s data from your organization.
 To learn more, see [Data retention and deletion through Privacy](data-retention-deletion-policy.md).